List of German military equipment of World War II

-The following is a list of German military equipment of World War II which includes artillery, vehicles and vessels.
-World War II was a global war that was under way by 1939 and ended in 1945.
-Following political instability build-up in Europe from 1930, the Germans, which aimed to dominate Europe, attacked Poland on 1 September 1939, marking the start of World War II.
-The war in Europe ended 8 May 1945 with the unconditional surrender of Germany to the Allied forces.

-The Germans used a number of type designations for their weapons.
-In some cases the type designation and series number (i.e. FlaK 30) are sufficient to identify a system, but occasionally multiple systems of the same type are developed at the same time and share a partial designation.
+This page contains a list of equipment used by the German military of World War II.
+Germany used a number of type designations for their weapons.
+In some cases, the type designation and series number (i.e. FlaK 30) are sufficient to identify a system, but occasionally multiple systems of the same type are developed at the same time and share a partial designation.